aezakmuii/aezakmuii/README.md

-# Hi there, I'm Stanislav 👋
+# Hi there, I'm Stanislav👋
 ### QA Engineer | Mobile & Web Quality Assurance

 Passionate about finding bugs before your users do.
 I specialize in end-to-end testing of mobile and web applications, ensuring high performance and a seamless user experience.